YuSugihara/ancseq/README.md

 ### Example 3 : Running ancseq for codon sequence alignment

-**!!!WARNING!!!** IQ-TREE implements codon substitution models.
+⚠️ **WARNING** IQ-TREE implements codon substitution models.
 However, it might take too long to build a phylogenetic tree depending on the alignment you input.
 In that case, we recommend running ancseq in DNA mode. ancseq can calculate the probabilities of each codon in DNA mode.

 ```bash
 ancseq -s test_codon.fasta \